Sunday, March 30, 2014

 Which makes me wonder.
 Kizziah Crouch and Enoch Jones Smith had a little girl named Mahalia who died between the ages of five and ten years.
 Could the "grave" the Cavel boys discovered have been the temporary resting place for her little jar of bones?
 And if so what happened to them?
 Perhaps they were dug up when Kizziah Crouch Smith Carter died in 1921 and placed in her coffin with her?

 I am puzzled by Kizziah Crouch Smith Carter's position in the Velma Cemetery.
 She is buried in an aisle, not in the row of graves.
 She lies in the aisle between the plots of her children William Wesley Smith and Eliza Ann Smith Seely, both of whom died years after she did.
-I suspect she was buried elsewhere first, perhaps on the farm, and moved to the Velma cemetery later.
-Granddad and Grandma left the farm in Velma years before they sold it, as they were living in Hastings in 1935, and both WW Smith and Eliza Seely had died and were buried in the Velma Cemetery by then.
+I thought for years she might have been buried first on the farm, and moved to the Velma cemetery later, maybe when Granddad and Grandma left the farm in Velma years before they sold it.
+They moved to Hastings in 1935, and both WW Smith and Eliza Seely had died and were buried in the Velma Cemetery by then.
 But I now have a copy of Kizziah's death certificate which states she was buried in the Velma Cemetery the day after her death.

 I may be letting my imagination get the better of me, but it's one explanation for where the "child's grave" went, but I can think of no good reason why Granny K herself is buried in such an unusual spot.
 She is the only person in the entire huge cemetery who is buried in an aisle.

 Wednesday, April 3, 2013